This article expands on some of the basics of search engine optimization and ranking; answering the question many new clients ask:

-The text that is actually contained within the website is a big factor in determining website ranking.
-Obviously, the more a website appears to be an "encyclopedia" on a topic or industry, the better ranking the site will have when compared to other sites with only a couple pages or a few paragraphs on the topic in question.
+The readable text of the website is a big factor in determining ranking.
+The more a site appears as an "encyclopedia" on a topic or industry, the better ranking the site will have compared to other sites with less related content on the search topic.

 - Mobile-Friendly & Responsive